afa-farkhod/CSV-to-DOCX-Converter/README.md

 - The `start()` method is the entry point of the JavaFX application and initializes the application window, backend object, and user interface.
 - The `main()` method launches the JavaFX application.

-- Demo video shows the simulation of importing several files and clear them from the local directory, lastly shows the importing image and moving it to word:
+- Demo video shows the simulation of importing several files and clear them from the local directory, lastly it shows importing image and moving it to word file:

 https://github.com/af4092/CSV-to-DOCX-Converter/assets/24220136/e090273e-a3df-4e51-9f3a-8c9ec7db9d80